buildpacks/docs/content/docs/for-platform-operators/how-to/integrate-ci/pack/_index.md

 weight=1
 +++

-Pack is a tool maintained by the Cloud Native Buildpacks project to support the use of buildpacks.
+Pack is a CLI tool maintained by the CNB project to support the use of buildpacks.

 <!--more-->

 It enables the following functionality: